U.S. flag

 At a glance

-- Polishes and creams can be used to treat nail fungus, and you can also take tablets.
+• Creams and medicinal nail polishes (varnishes) can be used to treat nail fungus, and you can also take tablets.

 Symptoms

 Whitish-yellowish or brownish discoloration of the nails is a sign of nail fungus.
-The nails may become brittle (crumbly), thicker and change shape.
+The nails may become brittle (crumbly), thicker or change their shape.
 Sometimes they hurt too.
 The affected part of the nail may detach from the nail bed.
-Fungal nail infections are also referred to as "onychomycosis."

 The big toenails are often affected.
-In the vast majority of people, the fungus develops at the front or side edge of the nail.
+The fungus typically affects the top part of the nail at the front or side edge.
 It is less common for the infection to start at the base of the nail.
-This most commonly happens in people with a severely weakened immune system – following a serious illness, for instance.
-It might also occur after an organ transplantation because people have to take medication that suppresses the immune system.

-Sometimes the infection causes white patches to form on the surface of the nail instead.
+The infection can also cause white patches to form on the surface of the nail.
 They might remain as dots, but they may also spread out.
-This is called "white superficial onychomycosis."
+This is called “white superficial onychomycosis.”

 White superficial onychomycosis on several toenails